-This panel includes total testosterone measured by the most accurate method (liquid chromatography/mass spectrometry LC/MS), free testosterone percent by equilibrium dialysis, and free testosterone calculated from percent free T. It is adequate for men who expect high T levels and women (LC/MS is accurate for high and low T levels also).
+This panel includes total testosterone measured by the most accurate method (liquid chromatography/mass spectrometry, LC/MS), free testosterone percent by equilibrium dialysis, and free testosterone calculated from percent free T. It is adequate for men who expect high T levels and for women (LC/MS is accurate for high and low T levels as well).

 LC-MS is highly sensitive and specific, and it can precisely measure testosterone levels in your blood sample.
 This method is able to distinguish testosterone from other substances that may interfere with the measurement, making it more accurate than traditional immunoassays like radioimmunoassay (RIA) and enzyme-linked immunosorbent assay (ELISA).
 LC-MS is especially useful in diagnosing and monitoring testosterone deficiency or replacement therapy in both males and females.